garykac/woven/docs/rules.md

 Unused MPs are lost at the end of your turn.

-## Mage Combat
+# Combat

-When you attack a location, you attack everything in that location, and that includes any Mages or creatures that happen to be there.
+When you attack a location with a spell, you attack everything in that location, and that includes any Mages or creatures that happen to be there.

-### Attack
+## Attack

 When attacking, the total attack value is the sum of all attacks you make during a single turn.
 If you don't defeat a monster in a single turn, then the damage is not counted.

+## Defense

+There are spells that allow you to defend against attacks.

-### Curses
+## Curses

 There is no in-game support for curses, however you should feel free to hurl curses at other players when they perform actions you dislike.

-# Citidel Defense
+# Citadel Defense

 ## Watchers